christyfrink/bsky-cleanup/README.md

      - `BSKY_HANDLE`: Your Bluesky handle.
      - `BSKY_PASSWORD`: Your Bluesky app password.
      - `BSKY_DAY_COUNT`: Number of days to keep.
+     - (Optional) `BSKY_FLAGS`: Specify record types for deletion with the flags mentioned above.

 2. **Verify the Workflow File**:
    - Ensure the `.github/workflows/daily-cleanup.yml` file exists in your repository.